Business glossary

 When it comes to accounting, accurate financial tracking is vital so you can see what profit you’re making, where savings need to be made, if the pricing is correct, what tax you may be liable for and what your cash flow is like.

 These can be further split into accrued and deferred revenue which is when a sale occurs at a different time to the transfer of funds.
-Accrued accounting is used to record income when a customer has bought something but pays later.
+Accrual accounting is used to record income when a customer has bought something but pays later.
 Deferred revenue is used in the opposite situation where the customer has prepaid for something to be received at a later date.

 Frequently asked questions